SwetaMallick01/Clothing-Store/README.md

 <img width="734" alt="Today" src="https://user-images.githubusercontent.com/132562651/236675459-be083dbc-250e-4925-b537-b6c960d75205.png">

-### **Project Insight**
+## **Project Insight**

-The store generates the maximum sells from Footwear, jewellery and indianwear categories.
+1. The store generates the maximum sells on Saturday, Sunday, Monday.

-The store generates the maximum sells from Vastranandan and Global Brands.
+2. The store generates the maximum sells from XL and 2XL SKUS.

-Vastranandan brand given the maximum discount.
+3. The store generates the maximum sells from Dark Blue	SKUs.

-### **Final Conclusion**
+## **Final Conclusion**

-The most of the products such as Footwear, jewellery and indianwear categories.
-To improve sales of the E-Commerce Store, the owner must show maximum ads, sale offers/coupons in these categories.
+1. The store generates the maximum sells on Saturday, Sunday, Monday.
+To improve sales of the E-Commerce Store, the owner must show maximum ads, sale offers/coupons in before these days.
+Typically Thursday and Friday.

-The most of the products such as Vastranandan and Global Brands Brands.
-To improve sales of the E-Commerce Store, the owner must show maximum ads, sale offers/coupons in these Brands.
+2. The store generates the maximum sells from XL and 2XL SKUS and Dark Blue	SKUs.
+To avoid the running out of stock, we should restock the same before/at fridays in the inventory.